Harryyadav/slate/source/includes/groups.md

 }
 ```

-Get a specific Group resource.
+This endpoint retreives a specific Group Resource as specified by the group_id.

 **`GET /api/v2/groups/{group_id}/`**